 The film provides a detailed look into redlining: what happened, where it came from, who was involved, how it supposedly“ended”, and why the 1968 FairHousing Act did not actually get rid of redlining or its impact.

-Told through a combination of expert and personal interviews, Divisible explores how redlining impacted and continues to affect the following topics: white privilege, housing, health, education, economics, the highway system, voting, and the criminal justice system.
+Told through a combination of expert and personal interviews, Divisible explores how redlining impacted and continues to affect the following topics: white privilege, housing, health, education, economics, the highway system, and the criminal justice system.

 The nature of Divisible is about educating and making a positive impact in our target communities.
 That is a human endeavor, rarely accomplished and fully actualized by one person.